Donald W. Reynolds Razorback Stadium: Renovation

 Athletic director Frank Broyles began searching for architects for the proposed $65 million stadium expansion and renovation in 1998, believing that the renovation was needed in order for the Razorbacks to compete in the Southeastern Conference at a consistent level.
 Broyles hoped for a completion date of 2000 or 2001 and narrowed the search down to three architecture firms: Eisenman Architects of New York, Heery International of Atlanta and Rosser International of Atlanta.
-Broyles awarded the renovation contract to Heery International with local support from the Wittenberg, DeLoney and Davidson architecture firm of Fayetteville.
+Broyles awarded the renovation contract to Heery International with local support from the Wittenberg, Delony & Davidson architecture firm of Fayetteville.

 The renovation was partly funded by the Donald W. Reynolds Foundation, when the foundation donated $21 million in 1999 to help renovate the stadium.
 What was then the largest LED display in a sports venue, the 30 by 107 ft screen produced by SmartVision was installed along with a new scoreboard at the northern end zone in 2000.
 The expansion was completed before the beginning of the 2001 football season, increasing the permanent seating capacity to 72,000 from its previous capacity of 51,000 seats.
 4,000 bleacher seats were added in the south end zone upper deck bringing capacity to just over 76,000 with the new expansion.
 In honor of the Reynolds Foundation's generosity, the stadium was formally renamed Donald W. Reynolds Razorback Stadium on September 8, 2001, where Arkansas lost to Tennessee by a score of 13–3.

 On November 3, 2007, the date of the last Fayetteville home game of the 2007 football season, the playing field was dedicated and named in honor of outgoing athletic director Broyles.